-In the financial markets and products, such as bonds and derivatives, the IBOR benchmarks will be replaced by what are collectively referred to as Risk Free Rates (“RFR”).
-These rates will be fixed daily, and are calculated by the respective administrators using observed overnight loans between banks from the prior day.
-The replacement RFR benchmarks are:
+In market traded financial products, such as bonds and derivatives, the IBOR benchmarks have been replaced by what are collectively referred to as Risk Free Rates (“RFR”).
+These rates will be fixed daily and are calculated by the respective administrators using observed overnight loans between banks from the prior day.
+The key replacement RFR benchmarks are:

 |Sterling||SONIA||Sterling Overnight Index Average|

 For investment portfolios, these RFRs are now used as part of the market composite benchmark for portfolio comparison and performance measurement purposes.

 For mortgages and other loan products, we now use the Kleinwort Hambros Base Rate as the predominant benchmark for variable rate lending in the relevant currency.

 The Kleinwort Hambros Base Rate (“KHBR”) is a Bank-defined rate that reflects our variable lending costs in the given currency.
 These base rates are revised periodically.
 In practice, for developed currencies without negative monetary policy (such as GBP and USD), the KHBR has never been higher than the respective Central Bank base rate.
 Nonetheless, we retain the right to adjust the rate, such as if the Central Bank base rate fails to reflect our variable costs.
 The KHBR is published on our website, which you can access by clicking here.

 What Kleinwort Hambros products were impacted by the cessation of IBOR?

 The products predominantly impacted by the transition are: